storefront-x/storefront-x/docs/modules/base.md

 ## `server/routes/` concept

 Files with [Express](https://expressjs.com) middleware function exported as default export.
 They are applied to the server as route handlers with path corresponding to the pathname of the file.
-So request to `https://my.site/foo` will be handled by the `some-module/server/routes/foo.ts` server route but will not be handled by the `some-module/server/routes/bar` server route.
+So, request to `https://my.site/foo` will be handled by the `some-module/server/routes/foo.ts` server route, but won't be handled by the `some-module/server/routes/bar` server route.

 ### Example